jaidensiu/thinkr/doc/M3_Requirements_and_Design.md

 4. **ChatService**
     - **Purpose and rationale**: Encapsulates functionalities related to message streaming with the chatbot trained on the selected document's context such as creating a session and receiving/sending messages.

-5. **RAGService**
-    - **Purpose and rationale**: Fetches documents from the vector database and prompts LLM with query + relevant context.

-6. **StudyService**
+5. **StudyService**
-    - **Purpose and rationale**: Generates and allows for retrieval of flashcards and quizzes based on the extracted text of a provided document.
+    - **Purpose and rationale**: Allows for retrieval of generated flashcards and quizzes based on the extracted text of a provided document.

 ### **4.2.
 Databases**